 Lelethu is a 21⁄2-year-old girl who has been referred to your clinic, as she is a known contact of someone with MDR-TB.
 The person with MDR-TB is her uncle who lives in the same house as her but sleeps in a separate room.
-He had been treated with first- line therapy for 5 months before being diagnosed with MDR-TB and has been coughing for months.
+He had been treated with first-line therapy for 5 months before being diagnosed with MDR-TB and has been coughing for months.
 He spends most days with Lelethu because both her parents work during the day, and he is her main caregiver.
-He has now been on MDR-TB treatment for 2 months and is feeling much better.
-He is still getting injections daily from the clinic.

-Lelethu's mother does not know much about his TB, so you ring the laboratory to get his results.
-You see that he had 3+ sputum smear-positive microscopy, and his TB is resistant to isoniazid and rifampicin but susceptible to the fluoroquinolones, amikacin and ethionamide.
+Lelethu's mother does not know much about his TB, so you ring the laboratory to get his uncle's results.
+You see that the uncle had 3+ sputum smear-positive microscopy, and his TB is resistant to isoniazid and rifampicin but susceptible to the fluoroquinolones, amikacin and ethionamide.

 Lelethu is very well, and during the consultation she rushes around the clinic room playing with everything, and she appears very happy.
 Her mother tells you that she is not coughing and has no fever or sweating.
-You measure her weight, height and mid-upper arm circumference (MUAC) and then ask to look at her road-to-health card.
+You measure her weight, height and mid- upper arm circumference (MUAC) and then ask to look at her road-to-health card.